Info For

 Taylor University Seal

-The President, The Board of Trustees, and The Faculty of Taylor University extend greetings to the families and friends of the graduates who share in these days of celebration and wish the graduates God’s richest blessings.
+The President, the Board of Trustees, and the Faculty of Taylor University extend greetings to the families and friends of the graduates who share in these days of celebration and wish the graduates God’s richest blessings.

-Commencement 2023
+Commencement 2024

 Ten o’clock in the morning

-Saturday, the twentieth of May,
+Saturday, the eighteenth of May,

-Two thousand and twenty three
+Two thousand and twenty-four

 Throughout the years at Taylor University, Commencement has served three primary purposes: to honor God; to recognize the accomplishments of our graduates, their families, and the faculty members who have impacted their lives; and to celebrate the rich legacy of Christ-centered academic excellence.
 The Latin phrase, Soli Deo Gloria!
 (Glory to God Alone!), is used during the conferral of degrees to recognize that the ultimate author and finisher of truth, knowledge, and faith is God.

-Class of 2023
+Class of 2024

 Class Verse

-To the Class of 2023,
+To the Class of 2024,

 Your Taylor experience does not end today!
 Each year in May, the faculty and staff send off another class of graduates and say our “goodbyes.”
 But we know that is not the end.
 In many ways, it begins anew with Taylor Gatherings in your hometown; exciting Taylor alumni magazine announcements of your new careers, marriages, and growing families; and Homecoming reunions for years to come.